 You will often bump into friendly strangers on your walks around the block.
 There is no harm in befriending them but be wary of who you trust and how much you tell them.
 This is also about follow your instinct: solo travelling also teaches you to trust your gut!

 - Never tell inquisitive strangers that you are alone.
 You can tell them that you are waiting for a friend or that your family split up before lunch.

 - Always ride a radio cab when commuting.
 These cabs are registered and safer than the local taxi.

 - Avoid walking in dim-lit areas and quiet alleys.
 Dark remote places are the home grounds for petty criminals.

-- At bars and restaurants, you can put it on the seat opposite you to give the impression that you are with someone.
-On the bus or coach keep your bag or coat on the window seat and sit in the outside seat.
+- On the bus or coach keep your bag or coat on the window seat and sit in the outside seat.
 This gives others the signal that you don’t want anyone sitting beside you.